dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands-Side-by-Side-folders.md

 The impact of the actual structure is not so important in the context of this design but it's an important detail to consider that will influence the usability of the VMR.

 This layout however doesn't comply with the requirement where the preview band is locked down to use the latest released runtime.
 To work around that, we'd have to make an adjustment.
-This adjustment would require a feature in Source Build where we could specify whether a components is built form source or restored from its intermediate package.
+This adjustment would require a feature in Source Build where we could specify whether a components is built form source or restored from its build output package.
 This functionality actually already exists and each repository already references its dependencies via `eng/Version.Details.xml` so that it can build inside of its individual repository.

 Considering we have this capability, we'd then change the VMR contents so that the SDK-specific components of other bands than the first one (`1xx`) would not contain the sources of the shared components.
-Instead, they would reference intermediate packages that would be built from the `1xx` branch.
+Instead, they would reference build output packages that would be built from the `1xx` branch.
 This will give us more flexibility such as locking down the version of the shared components in the preview band to the last released version.

 The complete layout would then look like this: